etan18/Obsidian-Notes/Research/recruiting.md

+### google

+- What do you think was the biggest learning curve for you moving from your previous role to Big Tech?
+- How much room is there for bottom-up initiative versus roadmap-driven work on this team?

 ## sutter hill ventures

 1. What are SHV's current focus areas?
 What are you guys particularly excited about right now?